This article will walk you through Best Practices for Shows on Artsy.

 - Don't use a portrait-oriented artwork as the main cover image (it will appear cut off)

 - Don't place artwork in 3D renderings that emphasize the room/interior and takes away from the artwork

 Utilize the “About the Artwork” section

 We recommend utilizing this section for artist bios, especially if your artist is young/emerging and does not have an official bio provided by Artsy or if you have not yet Added an Artist Bio.
 Here's an article on how to maximize this high-visibility section: How to engage collectors with artwork descriptions.

 Cross-pollinate views by creating a group show: Create a group show, or pair your most-established artists with those who are young/emerging but important to the gallery to cross-pollinate followers/views and help emerging artists get more exposure.

 PDFs are only visible in Artsy Folio

-Keep in mind that the PDFs that you can upload under a show or artist within CMS are only available on Artsy Folio and not the Artsy website or mobile app.
+Keep in mind that the PDFs that you can upload under a show or artist within CMS as a "Document" are only available on Artsy Folio and not the Artsy website or mobile app.
 While additional information can be useful, it‘s not as important as making sure that your artist has a complete profile and each artwork has five categories and relevant metadata.